- 2 cubes or 2 tablespoons chicken bouillon granules, diluted in hot water

 Slice the chicken into bite-size pieces and add it to the sauce mixture.
 Transfer to a serving bowl and serve over hot rice or a mixture of white and wild rice.

 Cook's Note: Refrigerate if not using immediately.
 Can be stored for 1 to 2 days.

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy Nick Insco, owner Blue Ash Chili in Mason, Ohio.
+Recipe courtesy of Nick Insco, owner Blue Ash Chili in Mason, Ohio.